-In California, the legal principle of res ipsa loquitur allows you to prove that someone else was negligent in causing your injuries by the mere fact there is no other reasonable explanation.
+In California, the principle of res ipsa loquitur lets you prove someone’s negligence caused your injuries by the mere fact there is no other reasonable explanation.
 In short, the only logical conclusion based on the available evidence is that the defendant is liable.

-Res ipsa loquitur is pronounced RACE IP-sa LOCK-wit-tour, and its Latin translation is “the thing (or matter) speaks for itself.”
+Res ipsa loquitur is pronounced RACE IP-sa LOCK-wit-tour.
+Its Latin translation is “the thing (or matter) speaks for itself.”

 What are the elements of res ipsa loquitur?

-To win a California personal injury claim based on res ipsa loquitur, you must establish three things:
+California Civil Jury Instruction “CACI” 417 spells out the elements of res ipsa loquitur.
+For you to win a personal injury claim based on res ipsa loquitur, you must establish these three elements:

 - The accident or injury would not ordinarily have occurred without negligence,